gracelang/language/website/tutorial/introduction/hello.md

 the text string "Hello, world!".
 This is a semi-humerous way of having the computer say that its here.

-In Grace, the "Hello, world" program looks like this.
+In Grace, the “Hello, world” program looks like this.
 ```
 print "Hello, World!"
 ```